Religions and acts of violence

 For its general articles’ section, Violence: An international journal is also welcoming papers that deal with issues of violence and exiting violence.

-Dossier: Violence and emotions.
-Towards a description of everyday violence
+Dossier: Religions and acts of violence

 About Violence: An international journal